vifm/vifm/HACKING.md

 ## Tests ##

-Tests are available and can be run with `make check` in the root, `src/` or `tests/` directory.
-When inside `tests/`, there are multiple ways to run specific tests in several different modes, see comment inside the `Makefile` there for instructions.
+Tests can be run with `make check` in the root, `src/` or `tests/` directory.

+When inside `tests/` directory, there are multiple ways to run specific tests in several different modes, see top comment of the `Makefile` file there for instructions.

+To use the same modes from `src/` directory (including when building out of tree, which is especially useful), auto-generated `./runtests` script can be used instead.

 ## ChangeLog format ##